-Overall, Lee Vining is a rather joyless pitstop, and not a particularly convenient one for the average PCT hiker.
-It has several places to buy "Indian" trinkets, mocassins, rugs, jewelry, etc. (I have to suspect the Europeans doing the grand RV tour of national parks are the ones keeping the schlock shoppes in business.)
-Depending on whether you are able to snag a hard-to-come-by tent cabin or dinner spot from the Tuolumne Meadows Lodge, you may be better off up the hill, skipping the substantial hitch into town.
+Aside from the austere beauty of Mono Lake, Lee Vining is a rather joyless pit stop and I've never known anyone to linger there.
+It has several places to buy "Indian" trinkets, moccasins, rugs, jewelry, rubber tomahawks, etc. (I have to suspect the Europeans doing the grand RV tour of national parks are the ones keeping the schlock shops in business.
+The Germans, in particular, seem to be fascinated with anything marketed as Indian.)

 The Whoa Nellie Deli (22 Vista Point Rd., 760 647-1088) is at the Tioga Gas Mart, on a hill above the intersection of 120 and 395.
 It is the only cool thing about Lee Vining.
 It is justifiably world-famous, as legions of foreign tourists consider it a required stop on the Western grand tour, the most outrageous gas station mini-mart in America.
 In 2002, Gourmet magazine named the Whoa Nellie as one of the most interesting restaurants in the world.>